 Agent DVR Features

 The Agent DVR software allows for video surveillance with a live feed, and for recording.
-You can use it with motion-detection software, and it still works for many different types of camera.
+You can use it with motion-detection software, and it still works for many different types of cameras.
 It uses a reliable SSL algorithm for its signal encryption, and it is very lightweight, which means it is not a big drain on your device’s CPU.

 A very simple and lightweight piece of software

 Works all the way back to Windows 7